Flussonic UGC Implementation Guideline

 - What do your viewers have in common?

-By answering these questions, you will get a better understanding of your audience and what they expect from your UGC streaming service or platform.
+By answering these questions, you can identify your target audience and what they expect from your UGC streaming service or platform.

-As the niche is found and you know what your target audience is, it is time to determine what type of content you want to provide and who will be creating this content.
+Determine what content you want to provide and who will be providing this content.
 Determine what your target audience needs and their preferences to define what content they will watch.

-When creating a service or a platform, you must provide features for your customers that meet their needs and demands.
+When creating a streaming service or a platform, provide features for your customers that meet their needs and demands.

-Below are some of the features of UGC platforms:
+Here are some of the common features of UGC streaming platforms:

-- support for using VMix, OBS, Atemi, HDMI-RTMP converters, video editing consoles, and various browsers to publish streams to the server
+- for creators: stream with different tools, for example, VMix, OBS, Atemi, HDMI-RTMP converters, video editing consoles, and web browsers

 - embedded media player